 - Lie on your back.
 Bending your right leg to your chest, hold a resistance band tightly in both hands and place your foot in the center of the loop.

-- With your left leg bent or extended on the floor, slowly press your right leg out at a 45-degree angle, then slowly bring it back in to a 90-degree angle.
+- With your left leg bent or extended on the floor, slowly press your right leg out at a 45-degree angle, then slowly bring it back in toward your chest.

 - Do 12 reps on each side.